 “Monetary systems have been captured by wealthy elites who, with the collusion of regulators and elected politicians, have undermined society’s democratic institutions and now govern the financial system in their own narrow and perverse interests.”

-Whilst there is clearly always vested interests at play, to imply collusion on such a scale is to overestimate people and to underestimate human nature of group thinking, herd mentality, and courage needed to try and lead huge bureaucratic institutions in different directions!
+Clearly, whilst there are always vested interests at play, to imply collusion on such a scale is to overestimate people and to underestimate human nature of group thinking, herd mentality, and courage needed to try and lead huge bureaucratic institutions in different directions!

 Sovereign Money system

-Although it hasn’t been front and center of our campaign (yet!), one of the main reasons for moving to a sovereign money system is that it would end too big to fail, by protecting the payment system and removing implicit subsidies to banks, such as deposit insurance.
+Although it hasn’t been front and centre of our campaign (yet!), one of the main reasons for moving to a Sovereign Money system is that it would end “too big to fail”, by protecting the payment system and removing implicit subsidies to banks, such as deposit insurance.
 Our current accounts would be ‘transaction accounts’ held directly at the central bank, with risk-free liabilities of the central bank, rather than liabilities of a commercial bank.
 This would allow payment services to continue to operate even with the failure of a lending business.
 It would create a clear distinction between a risk-free payments system and the risk-bearing liabilities issued by banks.
 (We plan to do some writing on this subject over the next few months – stay tuned!)

-Ann highlights too big to fail and implicit subsidies being a problem in the book, pointing out that
+Ann highlights “too big to fail” and implicit subsidies as being problems in the book, pointing out that

 ‘private financial institutions enjoyed taxpayer-backed protection.‘

 She also hints at the complexity of regulation: